shantdashjian/freelance-timesheet/README.md

 ## How to Use the Application
 * The landing page shows a form for the user to fill and add a new work item
-* The navgation bar includes the following options: New, History, and Report
+* The navgation bar includes the following options:
+  * New
+  * History
+  * Report
 * The user can select the New option to bring up the form to add a new work item
 * The user can select the History option to view a list of all work items in the system
   * Here, the user could view, edit, or delete each work item individually